Squirrel Pest Control

 The challenge is choosing which is the right option in each situation.
-The squirrel trap won’t always deploy as expected, so on the rare occasion a squirrel is trapped by a limb or its tail, it will inevitably suffer.
+The squirrel trap won’t always deploy as expected, so a squirrel is trapped by a limb or its tail on the rare occasion it will inevitably suffer.

 Only one type of squirrel control poison or pesticide exists for legally poisoning squirrels in the UK.

-This pesticide contains the anticoagulant Warfarin, the same chemical used for the treatment of blood clots (thrombosis) in humans.
+This pesticide contains the anticoagulant Warfarin, the same chemical used to treat blood clots (thrombosis) in humans.

 Because nuts contain the antidote to warfarin in the form of vitamin K, the bait comes as wheat grains and is clearly marked for Professional Use Only.